julianfbeck/vitomuci-cli/README.md

 **-s, --start [start]:** Seconds you want to skip from the end of a a file. -e 60 will skip the last 60 seconds of a file.
 Useful when you want to remove outros or endings.

-**-d, --duration [duration]:** the duration of the audio clips.
-Default: 3 min.
+**-d, --duration [duration]:** the duration of the audio clips. *Default: 3 min*

-** -m, --metadata:** Adds album, artist and disc metadata to cobine all clips into one album.
-Usefull if you want the clips to show up as one album and not one album per clip.
-Default: false
+**-m, --metadata:** Adds album, artist and disc metadata to cobine all clips into one album.
+Usefull if you want the clips to show up as one album and not one album per clip. *Default: false*

 **-n, --name [name]:** name of to album for the clips.
 Default: Name of first file. **Requires -metadata to be set**

-**-c, --cover:** Takes a picture and use it as cover for the generated album.
-Default: false. **Requires -metadata to be set**
+**-c, --cover:** Takes a picture and use it as cover for the generated album. *Default: false.* **Requires -metadata to be set**

 **-r, --rename:** Removes text inside brackets to cleanup filenames.
 Removes brackets like (1080p60) or [Japanese].